-How are the school's resources allocated and matched to children's special educational needs?
+• How are the school's resources allocated and matched to children's special educational needs?

 All pupils at Alverton School follow the National Curriculum.
-For those with additional needs, assessments will have identified the extra resources/adaptations that will be required in order for those pupils to fully access and progress in their learning.
-Each pupil will receive the support matched to their level of need e.g. 1:1 support, small group work, 1:1 speech and language support or specially adapted resources for those with visual, hearing or physical needs.
-The school also has a Pastoral Team.
+For those with additional needs assessments will have identified the extra resources/adaptations that will be required in order for those pupils to fully access and progress in their learning.
+Each pupil will receive the support matched to their level of need e.g. 1:1 support, small group work, 1:1 speech and language support, specially adapted resources for those with visual, hearing or physical needs.
+The school also runs a 'Nurture Group' and a smaller group in KS2 for those pupils who need additional or a different curriculum.